 Step 3: Freeze and Store the Oatmeal Cups

-To freeze, cover the muffin tin with foil and place in the freezer until solid.
+- To freeze, cover the muffin tin with foil and place it in the freezer until solid.

-This loosens the oatmeal cups from the tin for easy removing.
+This loosens the oatmeal cups from the tin for easy removal.
 You may need to use a thin knife to pop them out.

 How Long Does Oatmeal Last in the Freezer?